tekyjd/Record-Suspension-Application-Eligibility/README.md

                     if (isProsecutionTypeUnknown) essentialUnknowns.push("Prosecution type");

-                    // NEW CHECK: Schedule 1 is now flagged as essential for D1-D3 if unknown if (isSchedule1Unknown) essentialUnknowns.push("Is it a Schedule 1 offence?");
+                    // Schedule 1 is now flagged as essential for D1-D3 if unknown if (isSchedule1Unknown) essentialUnknowns.push("Is it a Schedule 1 offence?");

+                    // --- SPIO/2YR Imprisonment REQUIREMENT CHECK FOR TRANSITIONAL PERIOD (D1-D2) ---
+                    // Rule: Transitional (D1-D2) AND Prosecution Type is NOT Summary (i.e., Indictment OR Unknown Type) const isTransitional = convictionDate >= D1 && convictionDate <= D2;
+                    const isProsecutionNotSummary = prosecutionType !== "Summary";

+                    if (isTransitional && isProsecutionNotSummary) {
+                        if (isSPIOUnknown) essentialUnknowns.push("Offence status (Serious Personal Injury Offence (SPIO))");
+                        // NEW: Add the 2yr Imprisonment question to unknowns if applicable if (isImprisonmentTwoYearsUnknown) essentialUnknowns.push("Were sentenced to a prison term of 2 years or more?");
+                    }
+                    // --- END SPIO/2YR CHECK ---

                     // --- APPLY RANGES FOR UNKNOWNS IN D1-D3 PERIOD ---

-                    // IMPLEMENTING USER REQUEST: Summary + Sch 1 = No (Fixed 3 years)
+                    // Rule: Summary + Sch 1 = No (Fixed 3 years)
                     if (prosecutionType === "Summary" && schedule1Offence === "No" && !isProsecutionTypeUnknown && !isSchedule1Unknown) {
                         range = "3 years";
                     }